 A healthy, well balanced diet is good for overall wellbeing as well as eye health.
 Studies show diet is important to reduce the risk of AMD and slow its progression.

-An appropriate dietary supplement may help if consumption of eye health foods is inadequate.
+An appropriate dietary supplement may help if you can’t eat enough eye-healthy foods.
 However, it’s important you speak to your doctor before changing your diet or taking any supplements.

-For more information about AMD and other macular diseases, please contact Macular Disease Foundation Australia.
-MDFA operates a free National Helpline (1800 111 709) to provide information and support to members of the macular disease community, their families and carers.
+For more information about AMD and other macular diseases, please contact us.
+We operate a free National Helpline (1800 111 709) to provide information and support to members of the macular disease community, their families and carers.